Partakithware/ChaosChat/README.md

 **The ratchet does not re-seed from message content.**
 It advances strictly on stream volume.
 This is not a Double Ratchet (as used in Signal) — it does not provide the break-in recovery property where a compromised session key heals itself after future messages.
 Forward secrecy here comes from the X25519 handshake only, not from ongoing message exchange.

+**The "one-shot" session.**
+The ratchet's synchronisation depends on every byte being observed in order from the start.
+A dropped connection cannot be resumed — both sides must reconnect and perform a fresh handshake, generating a new master seed.
+Any traffic captured from the dead session becomes permanently undecipherable, even to the original participants.

 **No message history.**
 There is no log file, no persistent storage, no way to recover a message after it has been extracted from the buffer and displayed.
 This is a feature by design.